Aren’t Warm up / Cool Down – exercises the same?

 In most cases, if you are new to exercise or are normally sedentary, stretching is safe – however, this does not replace medical.
 Be sure to consult your doctor before trying any exercises.

-∗ See the exercises below to help get you started – we’ve formatted them so you can print them and bring them to the gym.
-We are working on adding more to our exercise pages.
+∗ See the exercises below to help get you started – we’ve formatted them for print so you can refer to them as you workout.
+Visit the exercise pagesfor more exercises.

 – » Warming Up = Dynamic Stretches